Burt Talcott: Military career

 Born in Billings, Montana, Talcott received his degree from Stanford University in 1942, after which he enlisted in the United States Army Air Corps where he became a bomber pilot.

+Prisoner of War

 On a mission in a B-24 over Austria, Talcott was shot down and captured, spending 14 months in a German Prisoner-of-war camp.
 Upon his discharge from the military in 1945 he received the Air Medal and Purple Heart with clusters.

 Political career

 Talcott served on the Monterey County, California Board of Supervisors and was president of the county board.

+Congress

-Talcott was elected to the 88th United States Congress as a Republican and served an additional seven terms (January 3, 1963 – January 3, 1977) before losing his seat in 1976 to Leon Panetta in a close race, as Panetta prevailed with 53% of the vote.
+Talcott was elected to the 88th United States Congress as a Republican and served seven terms (January 3, 1963 – January 3, 1977) before losing his seat in 1976 to Leon Panetta in a close race, as Panetta prevailed with 53% of the vote.

 Talcott voted in favor of the Civil Rights Acts of 1964, and the Voting Rights Act of 1965.
 He voted for the initial House Resolution of the Civil Rights Act of 1968 but voted against the final Senate amendments to the Act.

 Following his loss, Talcott engaged in a variety of private and public legislative work.

 Personal life

 He resided in Tacoma, Washington, with his son and daughter-in-law, Ron & "Gigi" Talcott.
 He always made time for his faith and his family.
 He was elected to serve on the Charter Review Commission Dist.
 7 Pos.
 3 of Pierce County.

 His wife, Lee Taylor, whom he married in 1942, died in 2010.
-He died in Tacoma on July 29, 2016, at the age of 96.
 Both Lee and Burt played active roles in the raising of their two grandchildren and six great-grandchildren.
 He could be found supporting his alma mater, Stanford, and making milkshake bets with his great-grandson over the outcome of their football games.
 The year he passed, he took a 10-hour road trip to Idaho, just to watch his 3rd eldest great-granddaughter graduate from high school.

+Death

+Burt Talcott died in Tacoma on July 29, 2016, at the age of 96.
+His remains were buried at Arlington National Cemetery.